Ramaphosa hails Lekota as ‘patriot, freedom fighter and servant of the people’

 “He was instrumental in the establishment of the National Council of Provinces, which added a new dimension of democratic inclusion to our parliamentary system and ensured communities all over our country could be heard and represented in our national legislature.

-“His establishment of the Congress of the People reflected his commitment to the values and principles by which he had lived, and it added to the diversity of choices presented to the electorate as our democracy matured.”
+“His establishment of CPPE reflected his commitment to the values and principles by which he had lived, and it added to the diversity of choices presented to the electorate as our democracy matured.”

 As the ANC we remember our former national chairperson and extend our condolences and gratitude to his family and comrades for sacrificing their son for a non-racial, non-sexist and democratic South Africa.
 We also extend our condolences to COPE, the party he formed— Fikile Mbalula, ANC secretary-general